-5 of the Best Tours from Ouarzazate
+5 of the Best Tours in Ouarzazate: Oases + Kasbahs + Desert Gorges

-Tucked away in the rugged Souss-Massa-Drâa region of Morocco, the desert city of Ouarzazate serves as the gateway to the Sahara.
-With its sun-baked sand dunes, looming mountains and lush palm oases, Ouarzazate provides the perfect backdrop for exploring the untamed beauty that lies beyond Marrakech.
+Tucked away in the Souss-Massa-Drâa region of Morocco, the desert city of Ouarzazate serves as the gateway to the Sahara.
+With its sun-baked sand dunes, looming mountains and palm oases, Ouarzazate provides the perfect backdrop for exploring the untamed beauty that lies beyond Marrakech.

 For more information about Ouarzazate, including the best things to see and do, incredible kasbah stays and transport logistics, check out my Ultimate Travel Guide to Ouarzazate.